PoorlyDefinedBehaviour/raft-rs/README.md

 ## Log replication

-Once a loader, has been elected, it begins servicing client requests that each contain a command to be executed by the replicated state machines.
+Once a leader has been elected, it begins servicing client requests that each contain a command to be executed by the replicated state machines.
 When a request is received, the leader appends the command to its log as a new entry, then issues **AppendEntries** RPCs in parallel to each of the servers to replicate the entry.
 Only after the entry has been replicated, the leader applies the entry to its state machine and returns the result of that execution to the client.
 The leader **retries** **AppendEntries** RPCs until all followers eventually store all log entries.

 Logs are composed of sequentially numbered entries.
 Each entry contains the term in which it was created and a command for the state machine.
 The leader decides when it is safe to apply a log entry to the state machines, entries that have been applied to the state machines are called _committed_.
 Raft guarantees that committed entries are durable and will eventually be executed by all of the available state machines.
 A log entry is commited once the leader that created the entry has replicated it on a majority of the servers.
 The leader keeps track of the highest index it knows to be committed, and it includes that index in future **AppendEntries** RPCs so that other server eventually find out.
 Once a follower learns that a log entry is committed, it applies every entry up to the entry to its local state machine.